To resize Windows VPS Server drive, you may encounter a problem. In this how-to guide, we will tell you the troubleshooting.

 In the first step, we need to connect to our VPS server and confirm that the drive size is not right.
 To do so, go to the Start menu of your system and search for Remote desktop Connection.
 Now, click on it to connect to the Routerhosting’s VPS.

 Step 2: Displaying the Amount of the Space in the System

 In this step, we can see the amount of space in our system.
 So, after logging in to the administrator area of your VPS, go to the start menu and click on it.
 Search for This PC and click on it.
 Then, find devices and drivers.
 You can see the allocated amount of the Windows VPS drive as shown in the following picture:

-As you can see here, the amount of space is only 29.9 GB while we supposed to have a 60 GB VPS server drive.
+As you can see here, the amount of space is only 29.9 GB while we are supposed to have a 60 GB VPS server drive.
 Where is our Windows VPS server what is wrong with that?
 How can we resize the Windows VPS server drive without losing any data?

 Resize Windows VPS server drive

 In this part, we will tell you to resize Windows VPS server drive.
 To do so, go through the following steps: